-Powerball players eye $359 million prize
+No winners in the U.S. Powerball lottery, jackpot grows

+The next drawing will be held on Saturday after no lottery players matched the numbers - 07 32 41 47 61, with the Powerball 03 - on Wednesday.

+The $403 million jackpot prize is the 9th largest-ever Powerball jackpot and the 13th largest jackpot in U.S. history.
+The prize will increase as more tickets are purchased for Saturday's draw.

-The jackpot has rolled over twice per week since someone matched all six numbers on Sept.
-17.
+The jackpot has rolled over twice a week since Sept.
+17 when an unidentified person matched all six numbers.
+The odds of doing so are 1 in 292 million.

 Powerball is played in 44 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 Players can either buy $2 tickets using their own numbers or have them randomly generated by a computer.

-The next drawing is scheduled for 10:59 p.m.
-EST on Wednesday and the winner would receive $359 million over 30 years or $219.6 million in a lump sum payment, before taxes.
+If a single winner claims the jackpot on Saturday's drawing, they would receive at least $403 million over 30 years or $243.8 million in a lump sum payment, before taxes.

 The largest ever lottery prize of $1.6 billion was split between three winning tickets in January.